intel/opencl-intercept-layer/README.md

 * [How to Use the Intercept Layer for OpenCL Applications with VTune](docs/vtune_logging.md)
 * [How to Use the Intercept Layer for OpenCL Applications with Chrome](docs/chrome_tracing.md)

+## Tutorial

+A tutorial demonstrating common usages of the Intercept Layer for OpenCL Applications can be found [here](https://github.com/bashbaug/SimpleOpenCLSamples/tree/master/tutorials/interceptlayer).

 ## License

 The Intercept Layer for OpenCL Applications is licensed under the [MIT License](LICENSE).